 Self-isolation support payments

-If you have been contacted by NHS Wales Test, Trace, protect service (TTP) and been told to self-isolate, you may be entitled to financial support.
+If you have recorded a positive result for COVID-19 on the NHS Wales website and have been contacted by NHS Wales Test, Trace, protect service (TTP) advising you to self-isolate, you may be entitled to financial support.

 - You are employed or self-employed